AllSeeingEyeTolledEweSew/tbucket/docs/index.rst

 ..
 The author disclaims copyright to this source code.
+Please see the accompanying UNLICENSE file.

 tbucket documentation
 =====================